wpkc/mindbody-calendar/README.md

 * Add hover effects to calendar events.
 * Modify media queries section of style-mindbody.css to convert calendar table display into unordered list display on small screens to increase readability.
 * Add calendar display mode switch to switch between table display and list display for large displays.
+* You might want to add "the loop" to the calendar page template if you want to add additional content to the calendar page.
+* Convert the calendar code into a WordPress shortcode so you can embed the calendar anywhere in any page without needing to use the calendar page template.